 For a page with Basic Architectural Terminology, including terms used in the description of the ancient Greek temples, click here!

 In the vicinity of the Pantheon, we recommend Plaka Hotel, a family hotel which is an excellent value for the money.
-Just a 5-minute walk from Syntagma Square and 2 blocks from Monastiraki Metro Station the hotel has a rooftop bar with breathtaking views of the Acropolis and across Athens.
+Just a 5-minute walk from Syntagma Sq. and 2 blocks from Monastiraki Metro Station the hotel has a rooftop bar with breathtaking views of the Acropolis and across Athens.
 The 24-hour reception can help you with travel services in Greece and organize day trips around Athens.
 The elegantly decorated guest rooms at Hotel Plaka include a minibar, safe, free Wi-Fi, and A/C. Most rooms have balcony with views of the Acropolis, Plaka or Lycabetus hill.
 A rich breakfast buffet and a Greek breakfast are served each morning between 7 am and 11 am.